Department of Preventive Medicine

 Free condoms without a prescription for people under 26

-As of January1, 2023, young people under the age of 26 can obtain condoms* for free at pharmacies without a prescription (100% covered by Medicare).
+As of January1, 2023, young people under the age of 26—with no minimum age requirement—can obtain condoms* for free at pharmacies without a prescription (100% covered by health insurance).

-To obtain a free pack of condoms at a pharmacy, adults must present their Vitale card or a certificate of eligibility (which can be downloaded from their Ameli account) or, if neither is available, a valid ID.
+To obtain a free box of condoms at a pharmacy, adults must present their Vitale card or a certificate of eligibility (which can be downloaded from their ameli account) or, if they do not have either of these, a form of identification.

 Recipients of state medical aid (AME) are also eligible to receive this benefit by presenting their AME card, as are European Union citizens by presenting their European Health Insurance Card.

-If you are a minor, a simple sworn statement is sufficient to verify your age or your status as a social security beneficiary (or as a recipient of AME).
+If you are a minor, a simple sworn statement is sufficient to verify your age or your status as a social security beneficiary (or an AME beneficiary).
 You may request that the issuance of the document be kept confidential, if you wish.

 *"Eden" and "Sortez couverts!" brands